AdNarayan07/Stackup-Redesign-Bounty/README.md

 # StackUp Website Redesign

+**Check Out the Website: 👉 https://stackup-redesign-bounty.onrender.com/**(It might take some time to load first due to render marking it as inactive.)

 In this project I have tried to redesign and add some features to the [StackUp Learn & Earn Platform](http://earn.stackup.dev/).
 These are the added features:
 1. [Dark theme](https://stackup-redesign-bounty.onrender.com/)